 Our practice also employs evidence-based systems that have been shown to produce better outcomes.
 We offer an initial matching session and conduct regular progress checks to help fulfill our commitment to make psychology work for our clients.
 Our surveys consistently report a higher than average level of satisfaction.

 Some of the signs of depression include:

 Sometimes there is no obvious reason for depression.
-It can be a combination of things that affect people differently.
+It can be a combination of biological, psychological and social things that affect people differently.
 Some people are more susceptible than others, possibly because of their personality and coping style; childhood trauma including violence; family predisposition or hormonal or other biological factors.

 - When engaging in pleasurable activities, think about how enjoyable they are and make time for more of them

 - Focus on small positive things that happen, or small goals that you accomplish

 - Make a list of things that you enjoy or that you are grateful for

 The encouraging thing about depression is that many more well-known people are prepared publicly to talk about their experiences, helping to remove any lingering stigma surrounding the condition and encouraging more people to seek treatment.